 A recent Australian Strategic Policy Institute (ASPI) report identified 83 foreign and Chinese companies as allegedly directly or indirectly benefiting from abusive labour programs.
 Nike, Adidas, and Puma were all named in the report.

 Apart from concerns about the working conditions in Asian factories, the environmental impact of shipping shoes halfway across the globe is troubling.
 Not to mention the economic consequences of offshoring British manufacturing.

 In the 1960′s, the UK footwear industry employed 100,000 people making 200 million pairs of shoes – today, 4,500 people are making 5 million pairs.

 When purchasing my next pair of trainers, I was determined to strike a tiny blow against rampant Globalism.

 I wanted to buy a pair of trainers made in the UK, but this didn’t prove easy.
 Nearly all the big brands use China, Vietnam, or Indonesia for their manufacturing.

 Following a lengthy search on the internet for ‘British Made Trainers’, I eventually found a company that still manufactures their trainers in the United Kingdom – ‘Norman Walsh Footwear‘.

-Norman Walsh is the last British owned, designed and manufacturer of traditional footwear, with continuous production in Bolton, England, since 1961.
+Norman Walsh is the last British-owned designer and manufacturer of traditional sports footwear, with continuous production in Bolton, England, since 1961.